 "Indian Agency: Life of Black Hawk and the Countercolonial Provocations of Early Native American Writing."
 ESQ: A Journal of the American Renaissance 52.1-2 (2006): 75-104.

 "Environed Blood: Ecology and Violence in The Sound and the Fury and Sanctuary."
 Faulkner and the Ecology of the South: Faulkner and Yoknapatawpha.
 Ed.
 Joseph R. Urgo and Ann L. Abadie.
-Jackson: UP of Mississippi, 2005.
+Jackson: University Press of Mississippi, 2005.
 30-46.

 "Captivity and Freedom: Ann Eliza Bleecker, Harriet Prescott Spofford, and Washington Irving's 'Rip Van Winkle.'"
 A Companion to American Fiction, 1780-1865.
 Ed.
 Shirley Samuels.
 London: Blackwell, 2004.
 342-52.

 "Situating American Indian Poetry: Place, Community, and the Question of Genre."
 Speak to Me Words: Essays on Contemporary American Indian Poetry.
 Ed.
 Janice Gould and Dean Rader.
-Tucson: U of Arizona P, 2003.
+Tucson: University of Arizona Press, 2003.
 34-55.

 "Ecocriticism, Native American Literature, and the South: The Inaccessible Worlds of Linda Hogan's Power."
 South to a New Place: Region, Literature, Culture.
 Ed.
 Suzanne Jones and Sharon Monteith.
-Baton Rouge: Louisiana State UP, 2002.
+Baton Rouge: Louisiana State University Press, 2002.
 165-83.

 American Indian Literature and the Southwest: Contexts and Dispositions.
-Austin: U of Texas P, 1999.
+Austin: University of Texas Press, 1999.

 NAIS 201: Introduction to Native American and Indigenous Studies